adamamiller/GettingStarted/README.md

    Initial version<br/>
 </pre>

-Those horrendous hexadecimal strings are "commit IDs" - they are what what you need to revert to an old version of your document.
+Those horrendous hexadecimal strings are "commit IDs" - they are what you need to revert to an old version of your document.
 Actually, you don't need the whole string, just the first 7 characters.
 Suppose you want to go back and work on your old version (the one where you added the references but before you merged in the rubbish that Phil wrote).
-Here's what what you would do:
+Here's what you would do:

 <table>
   <tbody>